-3.28 Harassment: Any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that 1) places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, 2) has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or 3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person that causes substantial emotional distress in such a person and serves no legitimate purpose.
-(As defined by the School

-Environmental Safety Incident Report (SESIR) codes and definitions.
+3.28 Harassment: Any unwelcomed, threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that 1) places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, 2) has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or 3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person that causes substantial emotional distress in such a person and serves no legitimate purpose.
+Unwelcomed conduct of a sexual nature, such as sexual advances, request for sexual favors, and other verbal, nonverbal, or physical conduct of sexual nature.
+Harassing conduct can include verbal or nonverbal actions, including graphic and written statements, and may include statements made through computers, cellphones, and other devices connected to the Internet.
+The conduct can be carried out by school employees, other students, and non-employee third parties.
+(As defined by the School Environmental Safety Incident Report (SESIR) codes and definitions.
 Requires compliance with the district's Anti-Bullying Policy as well as compliance with the district's Anti-Bullying Procedures.
-The required bullying and harassment investigation must be completed and the required documentation placed in the student's disciplinary folder).
+The required bullying and harassment investigation must be completed and the required documentation placed in the student's disciplinary folder)